Maryland Layoffs — April 2009

 |---|---|---|---|---|

-Leading the list was The Washington Post at its College Park facility, reporting 276 affected workers.
-THQ, Inc followed with 124 workers.
+The largest notice was filed by The Washington Post at its College Park facility, reporting 276 affected workers.
+Thq followed with 124 workers.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.